rogercasalsfr/immuno-trajectory-grn-integrative-workflow/README.md

 - use `python -m jupyter ...` exactly as shown above
 - do not run `jupyter` through `bash -lc 'jupyter ...'`

 ## Step 4.
-Run the reproducible part of the notebook
+Run the notebook

 The validated reproducible part of the notebook goes from the start of `workflow/protocol.ipynb` through the cell immediately before `# Scenic pruning step`.

-That section was executed successfully in the container on April 27, 2026 using a temporary copy of the notebook truncated just before the SCENIC pruning block.
+That section was executed successfully in the container on April 27, 2026 using a temporary copy of the notebook.

 That part includes: